Experimental characterization of cohesive laws for mode-II interlaminar fracture in geometrically scaled composites using through-thickness deformation analysis: Experimental results

-For analysis of separation in the S2SP4 specimen at $P_\text{max}$, the variation of $u_1$ through the thickness is presented in \cref{fig_du_size2}.
-The separation values $\Delta u_\text{max}$ and $\Delta u_\text{min}$ at the initial crack tip (see \cref{fig_du_size2_a}) were larger than the corresponding values of the S1SP4 data \cref{fig_du_size1_a}.
-At the same time, nearly linear plots were observed at $x \geq 3.0$ mm.
-This implies that the size of the FPZ formed at the S2SP4 specimen under $P_\text{max}$ could be around $3.0$ mm, which is larger than the FPZ size of the S1SP4 specimen.
+For the S2SP4 specimen at $P_\text{max}$, the variation of $u_1$ through the thickness is presented in \cref{fig_du_size2}.
+The separation values $\Delta u_\text{max}$ and $\Delta u_\text{min}$ at the initial crack tip (see \cref{fig_du_size2_a}) were larger than the corresponding values of the S1SP4 specimen (see \cref{fig_du_size1_a}).
+The minimum separation $\Delta u_\text{min}$ was no longer observed from $x=1.5$ mm (see \cref{fig_du_size2_b}), while nearly linear plots were observed at $x \geq 3.0$ mm.
+This implies that the size of the FPZ formed at the S2SP4 specimen under $P_\text{max}$ could be between $1.5$ and $3.0$ mm, which is larger than the predicted FPZ size of the S1SP4 specimen.

-Lastly, the variation of $u_1$ through the thickness in the S3SP3 specimen at $P_\text{max}$ is further analyzed in \cref{fig_du_size3}.
-Significantly larger separation $\Delta u_\text{max}$ and $\Delta u_\text{min}$ were observed at the initial crack tip of the S3SP3 specimen (see \cref{fig_du_size3_a}) compared to the S1SP4 and S2SP4 cases.
-High separation values were observed at $x \leq 18.0$ mm, while no linear variation was found due to the resolution of the 3D DIC data.
-Given a change in the sign of the $u_1$--$z$ plot slopes across $x=22.0$ mm (it can also be observed in the $u_1$ contour plots in \cref{fig_contour_size3_b}), the FPZ size of S3SP3 could be approximately $22.0$ mm.
+Lastly, the variation of $u_1$ through the thickness in the S3SP3 specimen at $P_\text{max}$ is shown in \cref{fig_du_size3}.
+In contrast to the microscopic DIC data, the resolution of the macroscopic DIC data was not sufficient for the through-thickness deformation analysis.
+For example, the extrapolation of the upper parts of the $u_1$ curves was done based on the size of the superficial traction region observed from the S1SP4 and S2SP4 specimens; however, a sudden change in the slope around $z=0.9$ mm made the process difficult and the extrapolated values $\Delta u_\text{max}$ less reliable.
+Significantly larger separation values $\Delta u_\text{max}$ and $\Delta u_\text{min}$ were observed at the initial crack tip of the S3SP3 specimen (see \cref{fig_du_size3_a}) compared to the S1SP4 and S2SP4 specimens.
+Large separation values were also observed at $x = 10.0$ mm (see \cref{fig_du_size3_b}), while no linear variation was found due to the relatively low resolution of the macroscopic DIC data.
+Given a change in the sign of the $u_1$--$z$ plot slopes across $x=22.0$ mm (it can also be observed in the $u_1$ contour plots in \cref{fig_contour_size3}), the FPZ size of S3SP3 could possibly be around $22.0$ mm.
 The separation values and FPZ sizes of these three specimens under $P_\text{max}$ are summarized in \Cref{tab_DIC}.